 |453649||KJ4IBS-L||Simplex, either from Walker MN or Naples FL.
 Uses simplex 147.480 CTCSS 100.0|

 Every hour there is an on air announcement for EchoLink.
 Within that announcement is the instruction on how to access the on air help menu system.
 The help menu is an small piece of software I wrote that communicates to EchoLink through an API (Application Programming Interface).

 The KCØMKS EchoLink node transmits and receives on the 7Øcm LSAC Hub Linking frequencies.
 EchoLink runs on the same machine as a number of other internet applications.
 The computer is dedicated to serving only internet applications.
 The computer-to-radio interface is a homebrew that is totally electrically isolated to reduce noise and hum problems.
-The Kenwood TM-7Ø1A radio is powered by an Astron RS-2ØA and running at 35 watts.
-To eliminate background hiss, due to the 42 mile trip across Lake Superior, I use a roof mounted heavy duty Arrow Antennas 440-5S (5 element 44Ø) Yagi that is pointed at Bayfield.
+The Yaesu FT-1907R radio is powered by an Astron RS-2ØA and running at 25 watts.
+To eliminate background hiss in the 22 mile trip to Proctor, I use a tower mounted heavy duty Arrow Antennas 440-5S (5 element 44Ø) Yagi that 48' up the tower and is pointed at Proctor.
 Since our location here in Knife River is at the top of a ridge about 4ØØ' above Lake Superior, we get winds in excess of 6Ø mph four to five times a year whenever a "noreaster" blows in.
 Hence my reason for using the heavy duty Arrow Antennas.
-Our location is also line-of-sight to both LSAC 1 and LSAC 2 Hub locations.
+Our location is also line-of-sight to both LSAC Bayfield and Proctor Hub locations.